 - The introduction of (potentially) vastly increased penalties, with an increased likelihood of penalties being enforced.

-The regulations are now formally adopted, becoming enforceable as of May 25, 2018.
+The regulations became enforceable as of May 25, 2018.

 Compliance to different standards such as ISO, Sarbanes Oxley, COBIT, COSO, etc. will probably go a long way towards ensuring that your foundation for data privacy is secure and will likely be leveraged for GDPR compliance.
 But remember that GDPR clearly introduces new requirements not covered by those frameworks or standards such as the processes around Breach Notifications, Subject Access Requests and the right to be forgotten.
 We recommend using the various standards as building blocks for a GDPR compliance program, but they are not a replacement.